elacerda/s-cubes/docs/ep.rst

 *Masterlist* is a csv text file in which one could gather information of a list of objects to create cubes.
 The file must contain 11 columns with the following header and informations.
-Some informations are not used by the program, but the columns are required (marked with a **\***) in order to the code work.:
+Some informations are not used by the program, but all the columns are required in order to the code work. the columns marked with a **\*** contain information used by the program:

 #. **\*** ``SNAME``: A nickname for the object
 #. ``NAME``: The name of the object